 Processing radiation oncology 011-43010150

-This document details how to process radiation oncology claims in a timely and efficient manner and ensures national consistency is maintained.
-It includes the changes from 1 July 2024 where new restricted items replaced the Medicare Benefits Schedule (MBS) for radiation oncology items.
+This document details how to process radiation oncology claims in a timely and efficient manner to make sure national consistency is maintained.
+It includes the 1 July 2024 changes to radiation therapy items from the 2017 Medicare Benefits Schedule (MBS) Review Taskforce of radiation oncology services.

 Mainframe return message

-• Fields were relevant to derived fee services before 1 July 2024
+- Fields were relevant to derived fee radiation oncology services before 1 July 2024

-• Sites are relevant to services from 1 July 2024
+- Sites are relevant to radiation oncology services from 1 July 2024

-Other existing return messages also have new content.
-Service Officers must read and action all return messages to ensure claims are correctly assessed and paid.
+Service Officers must read and action all return messages to make sure claims are correctly assessed and paid.

 From 1 July 2024